The best shampoo bars that hydrate and nourish all hair types

 Reasons to avoid

-How to choose the best shampoo bar for your hair type
+How to choose the best shampoo bar for you

 - Dry, textured hair—nourishing shea butter